11 Incredible Weekend Trips from Portland to Plan ASAP

 Basically, Rainier (and Hood) are strongly associated with summer and nice weather, because the barometer of a good day in Seattle is whether or not “the Mountain” (meaning Rainier) is out.

 The thing we love about Mount Rainier – and what we think makes it special – is that, yeah, obviously it’s a massive mountain.
-But the fact that the vast majority of the area west of Rainier in western Washington and Oregon is basically at sea level makes it a prominent piece of the landscape.
+But the fact that the vast majority of the area west of Rainier in western Washington and Oregon is basically at sea level makes it a prominent feature of the landscape.

 In fact – and I just learned this – it’s the most topographically prominent peak in the contiguous United States, which basically means the difference between the peak and the surrounding landscape is the greatest of any other mountain.